Destinations Greece Athens

 Exarchia

-The most important Greek antiquities collection in the world — on the north edge of Exarchia in a neoclassical building from 1889.
+The most important collection of Greek antiquities anywhere, on the north edge of Exarchia in a neoclassical building from 1889.
 The Mask of Agamemnon, the Antikythera Mechanism, the bronze Zeus of Artemision, the gold from Mycenae.
-Most travellers skip it because it's outside the centre; doing so is a mistake.
-Half a day, easy.
+It sits on the north edge of Exarchia, a 20-minute walk or a short cab from Syntagma.
+Half a day.

 Most important Greek antiquities in the worldExarchia edgeHalf-day visit